bitnami/charts-syncer/docs/kubernetes-deployment.md

-# Deploying Charts-syncer in Kubernetes
+# Deploying charts-syncer in Kubernetes

 A native way of having two Helm Chart repositories synced is to run charts-syncer periodically using a Kubernetes CronJob.

-The [deployment/](/deployment) directory contains a set of Kubernetes templates that can be used to follow the guide below.
+The [deployment/](/deployment) directory contains a set of Kubernetes templates that must be used to follow the guide below.

 ### Step 0: Retrieve git repository